jtestamark999/anime-bigdata-analytics/README.md

 A major architectural decision was to discontinue the "merge file" strategy for raw JSON data.
 I realized that merging raw data before cleaning was unnecessary and a significant time sink.

-Additionally, I made the strategic decision to **discontinue MongoDB** for this stage.
+Additionally, I decided to discontinue MongoDB for this stage.
 After attempting to resolve compatibility issues between Spark and MongoDB, I determined that, for the current requirements, Spark’s native processing and Parquet storage offered a more resilient and less stressful solution for the project’s needs.

 ## 4. Challenges & Solutions